Department of Biological Sciences

 Patrick J Lewis, PHD, Professor of Biology, Associate Dean of Honors College, Department of Biological Sciences, PHD, Duke University; MS, Texas Tech University; BA, Texas Tech University

-William I Lutterschmidt, PHD, Professor of Biology, Department of Biological Sciences, PHD, Univ of Oklahoma-Norman; MS, Southeastern Louisiana Univ.; BS, De Sales University
+William I Lutterschmidt, PHD, Distinguished Professor of Biology, Department of Biological Sciences, PHD, Univ of Oklahoma-Norman; MS, Southeastern Louisiana Univ.; BS, De Sales University

 Aaron Matthew Lynne, PHD, Professor and Chair of Biological Sciences, Department of Biological Sciences, PHD, North Dakota State University; BS, North Dakota State University